tOOlmaRR/web-slideshow/README.md

    - **Private Images** - images stored in the database can also be marked as 'secure'.
 These images will only be included in slideshows if you are authorized to view them.
    - **Manual Controls** - at any time you can move forward or backward in the current slideshow.
 This does not halt the slideshow in progress, but it does restart the timer.
    - **Slideshow Speed** - a slider control in the UI controls how long each slide will be displayed for.
 Changes take effect after transitioning to the next slide.
    - **Randomize Option** - allows you to randomize the slides in the current slideshow.
 Changes take effect immediately.
+Halting randomization will stop at the current slide.
    - **Halt** - allows you to stop the slidehow on the current slide and pick up where you left off afterwards.

 ## Slideshow Configuration